scarvalhojr/aoc-cli/CONTRIBUTING.md

   - input-filename
   - description-filename

-- Detect when session cookie is expired (currently user gets a HTTP 500 error).

 - Warn user if session file permissions allow reading by others.

 - Add option to wait until the next puzzle unlocks with a countdown timer (for